 Specifies the Preserve Mirror option for storage systems.
-You must specify a no, preferred, or required value when using this option.
-If this option is not specified, no preserve mirror options is the default.
+You must specify no, preferred, or required.
+If this option is not specified, the default is no preserve mirror options.

 -dstgtpprc { true | false }

 Allows the FlashCopy target volume to be a remote mirror and copy source volume if the option is set to true.
 This parameter must be set to true for the dspmir parameter to take effect.
 The default option for this parameter is false.